 Foreign banks, on the other hand, don’t have as much in fixed deposits, so they may be more willing to increase interest rates to attract more customers!
 But this also means that if you take up a fixed deposit linked home loan with a foreign bank, you might find yourself paying more interest over time.

-If you’re still confused about fixed deposit linked rates and wondering if you should apply for one, why not send Mortgage Master a WhatsApp message?
+If you’re still confused about fixed deposit linked rates and wondering if you should apply for one, why not send Mortgage Master an enquiry?
 Our mortgage specialists have been in the industry for years and can advise you on whether fixed deposit linked home loans are best for your financial situation.

 Want to know more about home loan interest rates?